Caulfield Grammarians Football Club: 1998 – E Grade

-2000 - D Grade
+2000 – D Grade

-Caulfield Grammarians, coached by Dean Anderson and lead by Nigel Brohier, beat Old Essendon Grammarians at Box Hill City Oval by 125 points, 26.13 (169) to 6.8 (44) to win the 2000 D Section Grand Final.
+Caulfield Grammarians, coached by Dean Anderson and led by Nigel Brohier, beat Old Essendon Grammarians at Box Hill City Oval by 125 points, 26.13 (169) to 6.8 (44) to win the 2000 D Section Grand Final.
 Stephen Amiet was awarded the J.W.Manton Medal for being voted best on ground.

 Goals: S.Amiet 9, A.Will 6, D.Rosman 4, J.Margerison 2, J.Cowlishaw 2, G.Harrison, D.Pearce, T.Royals.

 Best: S.Amiet, D.Pearce, J.Whitmee, S.Widjaja, D.Synman, M.Liddell.

 This one sided contest was a far cry from the thrilling 2nd Semi Final between these two sides that was played a fortnight earlier.
-After a tight first half, Old Essendon had taken control of the game and lead by 4 goals with minutes to play.
+After a tight first half, Old Essendon had taken control of the game and led by 4 goals with minutes to play.
 Jason Cowlishaw then kicked 2 quick goals to get the Fields back into it and when Glen Harrison dribbled one through with only seconds left, the game was tied.
 Inspired by this late comeback, Caulfield dominated extra time to run out 19 point winners.

 This year also saw Caulfield win the club's first Reserves Premiership, with a 51 point win over Old Essendon, 13.12 (90) to 5.9 (39).
 The highlight of the game being the sealing goal by club legend Scott Williams, on the run from 49m out.
-Coached by Kornal Dachs and lead by Joe Santiago, this was redemption for much of the side who had narrowly lost in the 1998 decider.
+Coached by Kornal Dachs and led by Joe Santiago, this was redemption for much of the side who had narrowly lost in the 1998 decider.

-2011 - B Grade
+2011 – B Grade

-On Saturday, 17 September 2011, coached by Steve Lawrence and lead by Simon Widjaja, Caulfield Grammarians defeated St Bernards Old Collegians at Elsternwick Park by 33 points, 17.12 (114) to 12.9 (81) to win the 2011 B Section Premiership.
+On Saturday, 17 September 2011, coached by Steve Lawrence and led by Simon Widjaja, Caulfield Grammarians defeated St Bernards Old Collegians at Elsternwick Park by 33 points, 17.12 (114) to 12.9 (81) to win the 2011 B Section Premiership.
 Mark Liddell was awarded the Ian Cordner medal for being voted best on ground.

 Goals: J.Perkins 5, G.Winter 3, C.Johnston 3, T.O'Sullivan 2, S.Garrubba 2, J.Shanahan, G.Meredith.

 Best: M.Liddell, J.Shanahan, S.Garrubba, S.Wood, R.Lewis, J.Perkins.

-2019 - Women's B Grade
+2019 – Women's B Grade

-On Sunday, 18 August 2019, coached by Mitch Dupljanin and lead by Toni Hamilton, Caulfield Grammarians defeated Old Xaverians at Mentone Playing Fields by 14 points, 2.2 (14) to 0.0 (0) to win the 2019 Women's B Section Premiership.
+On Sunday, 18 August 2019, coached by Mitch Dupljanin and led by Toni Hamilton, Caulfield Grammarians defeated Old Xaverians at Mentone Playing Fields by 14 points, 2.2 (14) to 0.0 (0) to win the 2019 Women's B Section Premiership.
 Irena Malliaras was awarded the medal for being voted best on ground.
 The game was played in incredibly poor weather, which made scoring very difficult.
 This was Caulfield Grammarians' first women's premiership and achieved in only their 3rd year of existence.
 It also returns the club to A Grade, only 1 year after being relegated.